Arizona LLC Operating Agreement Frequently Asked Questions

 Although an Arizona limited liability company is not required to have a written Operating Agreement, it is in the best interest of multiple-member companies to adopt a comprehensive Operating Agreement that sets forth their rights and obligations with respect to the company.
 A good Operating Agreement written to comply with Arizona law can prevent future disputes among members and provide certainty with respect to how the company will be governed.
 A comprehensive Operating Agreement is a complex legal document that should be prepared by an Arizona attorney with substantial experience preparing Operating Agreements for Arizona limited liability companies..

 If you intend to invest a lot of time and money in an Arizona limited liability company, minimize the risk of future problems with your company by adopting a comprehensive Operating Agreement customized to satisfy your needs and to comply with Arizona law.

-- Call Arizona LLC attorney Richard Keyt at 480-664-7478 or his son KEYTLaw LLC attorney and former CPA Richard C. Keyt at 480-664-7472 if you have any questions about forming or operating an Arizona LLC.
+- Call call me, Arizona attorney Richard Keyt, at 480-664-7478 or my son Arizona and California LLC attorney and former CPA Richard C. Keyt at 480-664-7472 if you have any questions about forming or operating an Arizona LLC.

 - Complete and submit our online LLC Operating Agreement Questionnaire.

-- One of our LLC attorneys will prepare the Operating Agreement based on the information given in the Questionnaire.
-He will email the document to the LLC’s contact person.
+- One of our LLC attorneys will prepare your Operating Agreement based on the information you give us in the Questionnaire.
+We will email the document to the LLC’s contact person.
 The document will be an Adobe pdf file for distribution to all members for their review and input.

 Our Fee Includes Attorney Consultation & Revision Time